gsbadhan/elasticsearch/README.md

-# This is example of spring with elastissearch.
+# Example of spring with elastic-search.